ethereum-optimism/design-docs/protocol/additional-fee-scalars.md

 In order to ensure a smooth network upgrade process, these scalars are automatically set to zero at the start of the upgrade.

+The operator fee manager is automatically set to the chain governor at the start of the upgrade.
+The chain governor administers the operator fee manager role.

 ## Analysis

 * **Alt-DA**: For chains using alt-DA, the `operatorFeeConstant` is useful if there is a relatively constant overhead to posting to another DA layer.